bennyhuo/KotlinBlogTranslation/original/Kotlin M12 is out!.md

 <p></p>
 {% endraw %}

-The full form is only needed when we want to annotate a primary constructor or add a modifier.
+The full form is <strong>only needed when we want to annotate</strong> a primary constructor or add a modifier.
 In most cases, the old familiar syntax still works:

 {% raw %}
 <p></p>